How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Measuring Chemical Space Coverage

 \subsubsection{Experiment Setup}

 \paragraph{Generation objective. } Following \citet{li2018multi} and \citet{jin2020multi}, we consider the inhibition against an Alzheimer-related target protein c-Jun N-terminal kinase-3 (JNK3) as the biological objective.
 The JNK3 binding affinity score is predicted by a random forest model based on Morgan fingerprint features of a molecule~\citep{rogers2010extended}.
-We also consider the drug-likeness (QED) and synthetic accessibility (SA).
-In summary, we include three constraints on molecules: $\text{JNK3}\ge 0.5$ (predicted as inhibitors), $\text{QED}\ge 0.6$ (drug-like), and $\text{SA}\le 4$ (easy to synthesize).
+We also consider drug likeness (QED) and synthetic accessibility (SA) as they are important in practical drug discovery scenarios.

-\paragraph{Models. } We employ four recently proposed molecular generation models to optimize the generation objective (JNK3, QED, and SA): \begin{inparaenum}[(1)] \item \textbf{RationaleRL} \citep{jin2020multi} generates molecules by combining rationales with reinforcement learning (RL); \item \textbf{DST} \citep{fu2021differentiable} supports a gradient-based optimization on chemical graphs; \item \textbf{JANUS} \citep{nigam2021janus} uses the genetic algorithm (GA) to design drugs inversely with parallel tempering; \item \textbf{MARS} \citep{xie2021mars} generates fragment-based molecular structures based on Markov chain Monte Carlo (MCMC) sampling.
-Due to MARS' great ability to simultaneously optimize multiple drug discovery objectives, we also consider three variants of it (MARS+Diversity, MARS+SumBottleneck, and MARS+\#Circles), where the chemical space measures are incorporated into Equation \ref{eq:mol-gen} to encourage exploration. \end{inparaenum} In addition, we also include a virtual screening setting as a baseline, where the five \textbf{molecular databases} introduced in the previous subsection are combined, forming a candidate set of 11M compounds.
-Note that many target-irrelevant molecules are included.
+\paragraph{Models, variations, and the baseline. } We employ four recently proposed molecular generation models to optimize the generation objective (JNK3, QED, and SA): \begin{inparaenum}[(1)] \item \textbf{RationaleRL} \citep{jin2020multi} generates molecules by combining rationales with reinforcement learning (RL); \item \textbf{DST} \citep{fu2022differentiable} supports a gradient-based optimization on chemical graphs; \item \textbf{JANUS} \citep{nigam2022parallel} uses the genetic algorithm (GA) to design drugs inversely with parallel tempering; \item \textbf{MARS} \citep{xie2021mars} generates fragment-based molecular structures based on Markov chain Monte Carlo (MCMC) sampling.
+Due to MARS' great ability to simultaneously optimize multiple drug discovery objectives, we also consider three variants of it (MARS+Diversity, MARS+SumBottleneck, and MARS+\#Circles), where the chemical space measures are incorporated into Equation \ref{eq:mol-gen} to encourage exploration. \end{inparaenum} The virtual screening setting is introduced as a baseline, where the five aforementioned \textbf{molecular databases} are combined, forming a candidate set of 11M compounds.

 \paragraph{Evaluation. }